devbymike/mk3y.com/_posts/2017-07-25-Easy-Meal-Prep.md

 ![Meatballs](https://dwxg8af4z2ddw.cloudfront.net/2017-07-17 12.41.37.jpg)

 The quality and variety has been great.
 And it's already fueled some weight loss for both of us.
+My wife has had the most success, loosing 12lbs in the first week.
+I've lost 7lbs.

 We're going to continue with this for a full four weeks to see how we do.
 And then I think we might attempt to replicate the meal plan on our own for some additional cost savings.